funador/react-auth-server/README.md

 Everything is set up to deploy to Heroku, you just need to plug in the environment variables for the providers.

 ### Client
-Please follow the instructions [for setting up the client repo](https://github.com/funador/react-auth-client)
+Please follow the instructions [for setting up the client repo](https://github.com/funador/react-auth-client).

 ### Issues
 Something not working?
-Please [open an issue](https://github.com/funador/react-auth-server/issues)
+Please [open an issue](https://github.com/funador/react-auth-server/issues) or submit a PR.